 BSB41419 Certificate IV in Work Health and Safety

-The BSB41419 Certificate IV in Work Health and Safety is suitable for those undertaking a full-time health and safety role (such as a Safety Officer), who are expected to provide leadership and guidance to others regarding WHS matters.
+The BSB41419 Certificate IV in Work Health and Safety is suitable for those undertaking a full-time health and safety role (such as a Safety Officer or Safety Advisor), who are expected to provide leadership and guidance to others regarding WHS matters.
 Students will learn to interpret legislation, identify workplace health and safety hazards, assess and control risks and consult with key stakeholders on WHS issues.
 At Training Services Australia, we believe there is nothing more important than the safety of your employees, contractors and workmates.
 Our commitment to quality ensures learners are fully equipped to meet the requirements of a modern workplace.

 How long does the course go for?